Keksuccino/docs_fancymenu/docs/tilting-elements.md

 # Buttons, Sliders and Other Interactable Elements

-In case of interactable elements, tilting them is possible, but the tilt is only visual, so the button, for example, will still only react to clicks inside its original area, even tho the tilting maybe partly moved it away from that area.
+Tilting is visual only for interactive elements.
+A tilted button still accepts clicks within its original, untilted area.